Gaddam-Revanth/steganocrypt/README.md

 - **Desktop Application**: Develop a user-friendly desktop application with a graphical interface.
 - **Seed Phrase Generation**: Implement functionality to generate BIP-39 seed phrases within the application.
 - **Variable LSB Bits**: Allow users to choose the number of LSBs to use for embedding, offering a trade-off between capacity and imperceptibility.
-## Future Enhancements

-- **Desktop Application**: Develop a user-friendly desktop application with a graphical interface.
-- **Seed Phrase Generation**: Implement functionality to generate BIP-39 seed phrases within the application.
-- **Variable LSB Bits**: Allow users to choose the number of LSBs to use for embedding, offering a trade-off between capacity and imperceptibility.
 - **Image Size Preservation**: Investigate techniques to maintain similar file sizes between original and stego images to avoid suspicion.

 ## Screenshots